aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to CSV or Online App" h2="Export OTT to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting data from one format to another is a common requirement in many applications.
+OTT (OpenDocument Text Template) is a file format used for creating documents with a template.
+It is used to create documents with a predefined layout and formatting.
+CSV (Comma Separated Values) is a plain text file format used for storing tabular data.
+It is widely used for data exchange between different applications.
+Therefore, it is often necessary to convert OTT to CSV for further processing.

+<h2>How Aspose.Total helps for ott to csv conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, images, and other file formats.
+It includes APIs for manipulating documents, images, email, and other file formats.
+It also includes APIs for converting documents from one format to another.
+Using Aspose.Total for C++, you can easily include OTT to CSV conversion feature within your C++ applications.

- You can include OTT to CSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+The Aspose.Words for C++ API can be used to export OTT to HTML.
+It is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to create, manipulate, convert and render documents in various formats.
+After that, Aspose.Cells for C++ can be used to convert HTML to CSV.
+It is a powerful spreadsheet manipulation API that enables developers to create, manipulate, convert and render spreadsheets in various formats.
+Both APIs come under Aspose.Total for C++ package.
+Therefore, you can use Aspose.Total for C++ to easily include OTT to CSV conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}